- What We Do

 Locking down a featured snippet (otherwise known as “position zero”) could be the key to being the go-to plumbing company in Fairfax suggested by a potential customer’s digital assistant of choice.

-Voice Search & SEO
+Voice Search Optimization Tips

 In the eyes of some industry experts, the rise of voice search is the end of SEO as we know it.
-However, other major influencers in the SEO world—we included—believe that voice search is changing digital marketing for the better.
+However, other major influencers in the SEO world—Blue Corona included—believe that voice search is changing digital marketing for the better.
 Whether you perceive the glass as half-empty or half-full, you can’t deny that voice search is affecting digital marketing and SEO strategy, whether in good ways or bad ways.

 - Use of conversational language